Kendrick Lamar – Mother I Sober Lyrics Meaning

-The meaning of the lyrics for ‘Mother I Sober’ by Kendrick Lamar is his miserable upbringing and his battle with family trauma.
+The meaning of lyrics for ‘Mother I Sober’ by Kendrick Lamar is about his miserable upbringing and his battle with family trauma.
 He points out the sexual abuse suffered by his mother.
 Then, the rapper tells the world how he always felt like he would be sexually abused as well.
 We can also hear Lamar admitting that he was never worried about substance abuse addiction as much as he was worried about lust addiction.

 Poetic Kendrick Lamar has coined sexual abuse as “the generational curse” for childhood trauma in the black community.
 On top of that, he admits to making mistakes as well since he is only human.

 The lyrics of the song ‘Mother I Sober’ by Kendrick Lamar reveal how he felt anguish and hopelessness as he opens up about cheating on his fiancée, Whitney Alford.
 Then, his self-awareness made him feel guilty about it.
 This made him compare himself to the abuser of his mother.
 The song then leads to rooting sexual abuse as a major cause of modern culture.
 Neither we nor our children feel safe in the society we have created.

 Only child, me for seven years, everything for ChristmasLyrics for ‘Mother I Sober’ by Kendrick Lamar